 “The emphasis has gone from quality and craftsmanship into the uniqueness of the product.” explains Demna Gvasalia, the creative director of Balenciaga.
 “The younger generation are looking for something that stands out and makes them special rather than necessarily an amazing finish that you would find with some traditional brands.“

 Designs have indeed evolved further from their original classic look – which emphasized craftsmanship and quality – to allow for freedom and flexibility in personal expression.
+The rise of luxury sneakers is a good example of how traditional high-end brands have been able to successfully enter new markets.

 A complementary trend that appears to fulfil consumers’ desire to create their own unique style is for affluent Millennials to combine the high with the low, mixing casual yet stylish streetwear with a luxury statement piece.